-This is another suffix which also means pain.
+This is another suffix that also means pain.
 For example, myalgia (muscle pain) or neuralgia (nerve pain)

 d.
 Sprains and Tears

-This term describes injuries of ligament, for example, ankle sprain, wrist sprain and Anterior Cruciate Ligament Tear (ACL).
+This term describes injuries of the ligament, for example, ankle sprain, wrist sprain, and Anterior Cruciate Ligament Tear (ACL).

 e.
 Injuries of the Spine

 This is a common injury in the workplace.
 Back pain is the most common term used to describe spinal pain.
-But, words like Herniated Discs, Slipped Discs, Sciatica, Lumbago, Spondylosis, Sacroiliac Joint (SIJ) injury and Facet Joint Injury are also used.
+But, also words like Herniated Discs, Slipped Discs, Sciatica, Lumbago, Spondylosis, Sacroiliac Joint (SIJ) injury, and Facet Joint Injury.

 These are a group of symptoms that always occur together.
-For example, Carpal Tunnel Syndrome that affects the wrist and hand has a few symptoms that are indicative of the symdrome.
-Another is Whiplash Syndrome that presents after a road traffic accident and affects the spine and shoulders.
+For example, Carpal Tunnel Syndrome affects the wrist and hand and has a few symptoms that are indicative of the syndrome.
+Another is Whiplash Syndrome which presents after a road traffic accident and affects the spine and shoulders.

 g.
 Activity + Body Part